Presidential Cabinet (Indonesia)

-The Presidential Cabinet (Kabinet Presidensial) was the first cabinet established by Indonesia following the 17 August 1945 Indonesian Declaration of Independence.
-It comprised 20 ministers and four officials.
-Its term of office ran from 2 September to 14 November 1945.
+The Presidential Cabinet (Kabinet Presidensial) was the first cabinet of Indonesia which was in office from September to November 1945.

 Background

 Pamphlet announcing Sukarno's Presidential Cabinet and Indonesia's provincial governors.

 Indonesian had been under Japanese occupation since 1942, but by 1943, realizing they were losing the war, the Japanese appointed Indonesian advisors (参与) to the administration and appointed nationalist leader Sukarno leader of a new Central Advisory Board (Chuo Sani-kai 中央参議会) in Jakarta.
 On 7 August, the day after the atomic bombing of Hiroshima, the Preparatory Committee for Indonesian Independence (Panitia Persiapan Kemerdekaan Indonesia) or PPKI was established.
 Sukarno was chairman, and Hatta vice-chairman.
 On 19 August 1945, this body created 12 ministries for Indonesia's first cabinet.
 The cabinet as formed contained sanyo as well as officials who had not worked with the Japanese.
 The cabinet was responsible to President Sukarno.